TrueFiEng/useDApp/docs/source/getting-started.rst

 Installation
 ------------

-To start working with useDapp you need to have working React environment.
+To start working with useDapp you need to have a working React environment.

-To get started, add following npm package :code:`@usedapp/core` to your project:
+To get started, add the following npm package :code:`@usedapp/core` to your project:

 .. tabs::